JJ/hoborg/text/text.md

 Clown act
 -------------

-I saw the clown car go past us, pursuing the attackers in their horses.
-Wigs and feet came out of its windows and they were honking and laughing and shooting all at the same time.
-It didn't take long for them to reach our attackers and in due time we could see light arising from somewhere in the path, a few hundred yards ahead of us.
+A few hundred yards down the path  the clown car sped past us, apparently also in pursuit of the attackers in their horses.
+Wigs and big shoes were coming out of its windows and they were honking and laughing and shooting all at the same time.
+It was not going to take long for them to reach our attackers and in due time we could see light arising from somewhere in the path, a few hundred yards ahead of us.

 I would have stopped right there but didn't, afraid of being uncovered by the other circus hands.
+Well, you know, I mean uncovered as not being part of the circus brotherhood.
+Nobody could have a hint of what I intended to do, I hadn't tell no one.

 Not that I was under a cover, mind you.
 I just didn't want them to know that my purpose in life was not to live in and by the circus,